kaotickj/Protecting-Yourself-from-Remote-Access-Scams/README.md

 ##### A Historical Prelude: The Emergence of Cybercrime

-In the late 80s, the internet was in it's infancy, and I had just begun my learning computer programming.
+In the late 80s, the internet was in it's infancy, and I had just begun learning computer programming.
 With the world becoming increasingly connected "online," cybercriminals evolved their social engineering tactics.
 The interconnectedness of individuals on Bulletin Board Services (BBSes) provided a fertile ground for the early stages of online scams.
 Cybercriminals began refining their methods to deceive unsuspecting users who were navigating this novel digital landscape.

 The early 90s witnessed a formative moment with the emergence of HTML.
 As a simple markup language, HTML transformed website design, making it accessible and easy to learn.
 This shift marked a blessing for the internet, empowering individuals to create and share content in a standardized way.
 However, as technology advanced, so did the skills of cybercriminals.
 The newfound simplicity of website design, facilitated by HTML, became both a boon and a challenge.
 Cybercriminals seized the opportunity to learn the nuances of web technology, exploiting vulnerabilities for malicious purposes.